jbchouinard/LSH/README.md

-pylsh
+lsh
 ===========

-`pylsh` is a Python implementation of locality sensitive hashing with minhash.
+`lsh` is a Python implementation of locality sensitive hashing with minhash.
 It is very useful for detecting near duplicate documents.

 The implementation uses the MurmurHash v3 library to create document finger prints.